dynverse/dynbenchmark_results/02-metric_characterisation/README.md

 -   A cyclical topology such as A ⇨ B ⇨ C ⇨ D or A ⇨ B ⇨ A were all simplified to A ⇨ B ⇨ C ⇨ A
 -   Duplicated edges such as A ⇨ B, A ⇨ B were decoupled to A ⇨ B, A ⇨ C ⇨ B

 The Isomorphic score returns 1 if two graphs are isomorphic, and 0 if they were not.
-For this, we used the used the BLISS algorithm \[@junttila\_engineeringefficientcanonical\_2007\], as implemented in the R *igraph* package.
+For this, we used the used the BLISS algorithm<sup>[1](#ref-junttila_engineeringefficientcanonical_2007)</sup>, as implemented in the R *igraph* package.

 The edgeflip score was defined as the minimal number of edges which should be added or removed to convert one network into the other, divided by the total number of edges in both networks.
-This problem is equivalent to the maximum common edge subgraph problem, a known NP-hard problem without a scalable solution \[@bahiense\_maximumcommonedge\_2012\].
+This problem is equivalent to the maximum common edge subgraph problem, a known NP-hard problem without a scalable solution<sup>[2](#ref-bahiense_maximumcommonedge_2012)</sup>.
 We implemented a branch and bound approach for this problem, using several heuristics to speed up the search:

 -   First check all possible edge additions and removals corresponding to the number of different edges between the two graphs.
 If no solution is found, check all possible solutions with two extra edge additions/removals.
 -   For each possible solution, first check whether: